ajswanny/Reddit-AI/README.md

 Taking things a step forward, a more powerful conversational agent was created using Google's [DialogFlow](https://dialogflow.com).
 In an attempt to reach out to individual commentors (instead of simply hoping that Reddit users would respond to the comments created in each post by the programs of *Experiment 2*), the agent would scan Subreddit posts and their comments, responding to individual comments that it determined had potential of conversation.

 For more information, see the project [paper](paper.pdf).

+#### Project terms
+- Problem Topic (PTOPIC): A reference to the topic of the problem being addressed.
+By default, the humanitarian crisis in Puerto Rico.
+- Expression Utterance: The text content of comments the programs create.